sh3bu/CTF-writeups/TryHackMe/El Bandito/README.md

 The request will be in waiting state as the server expects a response content of length 800.
 Once the victim user performs any action, the request will get appended to our smuggled request & we will get a response of **503 Service Unavailable**.

 After a minute,we will get a response of **503 Service Unavailable** which indicates that victim has sent a request which has filled the remaining Content-Length of our smuggled request.Now when we request the `/getMessages` endpoint, we can see the request made from Jack user.
-The cookie of Jack's account contains the flag.
+The cookie of Jack's account contains the second flag.

 ![image](https://github.com/sh3bu/CTF-writeups/assets/67383098/6b514f84-310d-4742-92a1-da7784232bf6)